Electronics Design Tips for anyone.

 Another key tip in electronics design is using the right tools for creating your schematics drawings.
 The option to create your own schematic is not available in some of the PCB design software.
 You can always hand sketch out your schematic or even “bread board” your design by using wires and components to manually create your design.
 This works great for simple electronics design.
 However when using more complex components and surface mount components creating a printed circuit board from your schematic will be a much better option.

 Here at Bay Area Circuits we had software developed called PCB Creator.
-PCB Creator is an excellent tool in electronics design for making your schematic and then converting that schematic to your pcb layout.
+PCB Creator is an excellent tool in electronics design for both making your schematic and also converting that schematic to your pcb layout.

 Learn More About Electronics Design